• Skip to primary navigation

 First, preheat your oven to 350 degrees f.
 Many old recipes list the oven temperature as just "medium heat" or "medium-high heat," but we can interpret this as 350 degrees.

-Mix the rice and about half of the butter with the cream of chicken and cream of celery soup in the baking dish.
+Mix the rice and about half of the butter and water (or broth) with the cream soups in the baking dish.

 mix jasmine rice and cream of chicken and celery soup together

 Spread the rice mixture evenly in the dish.
-Then, place chicken over the rice.
+Then, place chicken on top of the rice mixture.

-Next, season chicken, and melt the remaining butter over the chicken and rice.
+Next, season chicken, and pour the remaining melted butter over the chicken and rice.

 This picture shows how the dish looks with just 2 cans of soup.
-If you use 3 cans, the rice mixture will be closer to the top of the casserole dish.
+If you use 3 cans, the liquid level in the rice mixture will be closer to the top of the casserole dish.

 And yes, it's safe to cook raw rice and raw chicken together!